 Fortunately (at least for accident plaintiffs and their lawyers) Maryland’s contributory negligence rule does not always get applied in the rigid, unforgiving way that it should be.
-A jury can easily sidestep the contributory negligence rule simply by ruling that one party was 100% at-fault.
+Juries often sidestep the contributory negligence rule simply by ruling that one party was 100% at-fault.

 Difficulty in Proving Contributory Negligence

 Another factor that tends to limit the bite of Maryland’s contributory negligence rule in left-turn accident cases is how difficult it usually is to prove that the other driver was partly at fault.
 Here is an example of how this works: